-- Final average compensation is your average monthly compensation over the 36-consecutive month period during the 120 months immediately preceding the end of your covered employment that produces the highest average.
-Compensation from covered employment includes base pay, overtime, and certain incentive and bonus payments. - Credited service is your years and months of service as a covered employee in the Plan.
-It may also include certain periods of agreement service that are followed by covered employment.
-Service with an acquired company may also be counted toward credited service. - Offset amount is a portion of your estimated Social Security or Railroad Retirement benefit, whichever is applicable.
+• Offset amount is a portion of your estimated Social Security or Railroad Retirement benefit, whichever is applicable.
 In general, you are eligible for Railroad Retirement benefits if you complete at least 120 months of railroad service (60 months if performed after 1995) at Union Pacific or elsewhere.
 The formula includes this offset amount to reflect that a portion of these federal benefits are paid for by Union Pacific.
-For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) beginning on Page 33.
+For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) beginning on Page 37.

 Additional Benefit Adjustments: If you participated in a pension plan with an affiliated or acquired company, your benefits may be adjusted for any benefits or service you earned under your prior plan.
-For details, see Appendix C (Special Rules for Former Employees of Acquired Companies) beginning on Page 34.
+For details, see Appendix C (Special Rules for Former Employees of Acquired Companies) beginning on Page 38.